Connor1031/CS2450Remote/journal.md

 I took a test in my discrete mathmatics class and have no idea how i did.
 I think I did alright but am hoping for an 85+. i am still behind in my servers class and finished my portion of the presentation in my 2450 class

 I have finished some flyers and computer screen ads for the honors program and am satisfied with one of them and alright with another.
 I am now just waiting for my boss to check them off or give something to change about them before pushing them to the university to post around the school.

+I am catching up in my classes before spring break to hopefully not half to do any work during it.
+I am mostly caught up in all of my classes except for my C++ class